The Ed100 Online Academy for Student Leaders took place June 21-23, 2021. This post is the "conference brochure" for it.

 The Ed100 Online Academy for Student Leaders brings student leaders together to learn, connect, and make a difference.
 A select team of student leaders plays a central roles in planning and carrying out this conference including outreach, marketing, technology development, social media and more.

 Cristina Stewart has been on the Ed100 team for the last year, co-leading monthly discussion sessions for students who have been admitted for the 2021 Academy in partnership with Elaheh Khazi.
 Cristina explained how the Ed100 Academy volunteer team works, the roles available, what is expected, and how to apply.
 A 2021 graduate of Huntington Beach High School, she will be attending BYU next year on a full scholarship.

 How have changes in the education system affected the lives of the students attending this conference?
 How might the system change going forward?
 No one is in a better position to answer these questions thoughtfully (or playfully) than long-time education journalist John Fensterwald.

 For anyone who hopes to keep up with California's changing education issues and policies, John's reporting is required reading.
-Prior to his work at EdSource, he was editor and co-writer for The Educated Guess website, a leading source of California education policy reporting and opinion, which he founded in 2009.
+Prior to EdSource, he was editor of The Educated Guess website, which he founded in 2009.
 For 11 years before then, John wrote editorials for the Mercury News in San Jose, with a focus on education.
 He worked as a reporter, news editor and opinion editor for three newspapers in New Hampshire before receiving a Knight Fellowship at Stanford University in 1997.
 His wife is a retired elementary school teacher, and his daughter is a neurology resident at the UCLA School of Medicine.

 Alex Padilla represents the state of California in the US Senate.
 He was sworn into office by Vice President Kamala Harris, his predecessor.